List of A Series of Unfortunate Events characters: Friday Caliban

 Friday Caliban is a young island girl who quickly befriends the Baudelaires, giving Sunny a whisk as a gift, and making enemies with Count Olaf by abandoning him.
 She is the daughter of Thursday and Miranda Caliban.
 Her mother told her that her father was eaten by a manatee in the storm which shipwrecked her on the island, but the truth is that Miranda and Thursday were separated by the schism and Miranda did not want her daughter to know this.
 Friday was forced to leave the island on a boat with the other islanders, all of them infected by the Medusoid Mycelium, leaving the Baudelaires behind.
 Her name is a reference to Robinson Crusoe and to The Tempest.

 In the TV series, Friday is portrayed by Nakai Takawira.
 Unlike the novel, Friday's role is reduced somewhat and her background in never delved into.
 Her last name is never even mentioned.
-Lemony deduces that the islanders were saved by the Incredibly Deadly Viper who swam miles into the ocean to deliver the special apple to them all, despite that he's not sure.
+Lemony deduces that the islanders were saved by the Incredibly Deadly Viper who swam miles into the ocean to deliver the special apple to them all, though is unsure.

 Minor castaways

-The following castaways don't play a big part in the series and most of them aren't identified in the TV series:
+The following castaways do not play a big part in the series and most of them are not identified in the TV series: